 Our review is designed to help you maximize your score on the Internal Medicine Exam.
-StatPearls questions and articles are linked directly to American Osteopathic Board of Internal Medicine®; and American Board of Internal Medicine® content outlines.
+StatPearls questions and articles are linked directly to American Board of Internal Medicine®, American Osteopathic Board of Internal Medicine®; and The European Board of Internal Medicine content outlines.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Internal Medicine Exam.

 Achieve top scores

 The StatPearls internal medicine prep questions, internal medicine review questions, and internal medicine test questions will help you achieve a top score on the Internal Medicine Examination .
 2,826 authors and 30 editors have contributed to the development of the Internal Medicine Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the Internal Medicine Exam?

 The Internal Medicine Exam is AOA® - 7 and ABIM® - 10 hours.

 How many questions is the Internal Medicine Exam?

 The Internal Medicine Exam is AOA® - 320 and ABIM® 240 questions.

 What topics are covered on the Internal Medicine Exam?